 Parameter Description of function Feedback 1 Source par.
-2 20-00 Select the source for Feedback 1.
+20-00 Select the source for Feedback 1.
 This is most commonly an analog input, but other sources are also available.
 Use the scaling of this input to provide the appropriate values for this signal.
 By default, Analog Input 54 is the default source for Feedback 1.
-Reference/Feed- par 2 back Unit 20-12 Select the unit for the setpoint referenceand feedback for the drive's closed-loop controller.
+Reference/Feed- back Unit par 20-12 Select the unit for the setpoint reference and feedback for the drive's closed-loop controller.
 Note: Because a conversion can be applied to the feedback signal before it is used by the closed-loop controller, the reference/feedback unit (par.
 20-12) may not be the same as the feedback source unit (par.
 20-02, 20-05 and 20-08).
-PID Normal/Inverse par.
-2 Control 20-81 Select Normal [0] if the motor's speed should decrease when the feedback is greater than the setpoint reference.
-Select Inverse [1] if the motor's speed should increase when the feedback is greater than the setpoint reference.
-PID Proportional par.
-2 Gain 20-93 This parameter adjusts the output of the drive's closed-loop control based on the error between the feedback and the setpoint reference.
+PID Normal/Inverse Control par.
+20-81 Select Normal [0] if the speed of the motor should decrease when the feedback is greater than the setpoint reference.
+Select Inverse [1] if the speed of the motor should increase when the feedback is greater than the setpoint reference.
+PID Proportional Gain par.
+20-93 This parameter adjusts the output of the drive's closed-loop control based on the error between the feedback and the setpoint reference.
 Quick controller response is obtained when this value is large.
 However, if a value that is too large is used, the drive's output frequency may become unstable.
 PID Integral Time par.
-2 20-94 Over time, the integrator adds (integrates) the error between the feedback and the setpoint reference.
+20-94 Over time, the integrator adds (integrates) the error between the feedback and the setpoint reference.
 This is required to ensure that the error approaches zero.
 Quick controller response is obtained when this value is small.
 However, if a value that is too small is used, the drive's output frequency may become unstable.
 A setting of 10,000 s disables the integrator.